Invesco Ltd. Sells 18,176 Shares of Ares Commercial Real Estate Co. (NYSE:ACRE)

-A number of other hedge funds and other institutional investors have also made changes to their positions in ACRE.
-Penserra Capital Management LLC bought a new stake in Ares Commercial Real Estate in the third quarter valued at approximately $81,000.
-Voya Investment Management LLC boosted its position in Ares Commercial Real Estate by 7.1% during the third quarter.
-Voya Investment Management LLC now owns 14,494 shares of the real estate investment trust’s stock worth $219,000 after purchasing an additional 961 shares during the period.
-Arizona State Retirement System increased its holdings in shares of Ares Commercial Real Estate by 16.4% in the third quarter.
-Arizona State Retirement System now owns 12,163 shares of the real estate investment trust’s stock valued at $183,000 after purchasing an additional 1,710 shares during the last quarter.
-Rockefeller Capital Management L.P. bought a new position in shares of Ares Commercial Real Estate in the third quarter valued at about $1,444,000.
-Finally, The Manufacturers Life Insurance Company lifted its stake in shares of Ares Commercial Real Estate by 47.8% during the 3rd quarter.
-The Manufacturers Life Insurance Company now owns 33,380 shares of the real estate investment trust’s stock worth $503,000 after buying an additional 10,801 shares during the last quarter.
-52.19% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other institutional investors and hedge funds have also bought and sold shares of the stock.
+Joel Isaacson & Co.
+LLC boosted its position in Ares Commercial Real Estate by 0.6% during the third quarter.
+Joel Isaacson & Co.
+LLC now owns 116,707 shares of the real estate investment trust’s stock worth $1,760,000 after purchasing an additional 753 shares during the period.
+Voya Investment Management LLC lifted its stake in shares of Ares Commercial Real Estate by 7.1% during the 3rd quarter.
+Voya Investment Management LLC now owns 14,494 shares of the real estate investment trust’s stock worth $219,000 after buying an additional 961 shares during the last quarter.
+Merrion Investment Management Co LLC boosted its holdings in shares of Ares Commercial Real Estate by 0.4% during the 3rd quarter.
+Merrion Investment Management Co LLC now owns 288,256 shares of the real estate investment trust’s stock worth $4,346,000 after buying an additional 1,012 shares during the period.
+Strs Ohio grew its stake in Ares Commercial Real Estate by 14.8% in the 3rd quarter.
+Strs Ohio now owns 10,100 shares of the real estate investment trust’s stock valued at $152,000 after buying an additional 1,300 shares during the last quarter.
+Finally, Arizona State Retirement System raised its holdings in Ares Commercial Real Estate by 16.4% in the 3rd quarter.
+Arizona State Retirement System now owns 12,163 shares of the real estate investment trust’s stock valued at $183,000 after acquiring an additional 1,710 shares during the period.
+Institutional investors and hedge funds own 52.19% of the company’s stock.

-Several research analysts have weighed in on ACRE shares.
-JMP Securities increased their price target on shares of Ares Commercial Real Estate from $16.50 to $17.00 and gave the company a “market outperform” rating in a report on Thursday, November 4th.
-BTIG Research reissued a “buy” rating and set a $16.50 price target on shares of Ares Commercial Real Estate in a report on Friday, November 12th.
-Finally, Zacks Investment Research lowered Ares Commercial Real Estate from a “hold” rating to a “sell” rating in a report on Thursday, February 10th.
+A number of equities analysts have recently weighed in on ACRE shares.
+BTIG Research reiterated a “buy” rating and set a $16.50 target price on shares of Ares Commercial Real Estate in a research note on Friday, November 12th.
+Zacks Investment Research downgraded Ares Commercial Real Estate from a “hold” rating to a “sell” rating in a report on Thursday, February 10th.
+Finally, JMP Securities boosted their target price on shares of Ares Commercial Real Estate from $16.50 to $17.00 and gave the company a “market outperform” rating in a research report on Thursday, November 4th.
 One research analyst has rated the stock with a sell rating, one has assigned a hold rating and four have given a buy rating to the company’s stock.
 According to MarketBeat, the stock currently has an average rating of “Buy” and an average price target of $15.92.

-Ares Commercial Real Estate (NYSE:ACRE – Get Rating) last released its earnings results on Monday, February 14th.
-The real estate investment trust reported $0.41 earnings per share for the quarter, beating analysts’ consensus estimates of $0.37 by $0.04.
+Ares Commercial Real Estate (NYSE:ACRE – Get Rating) last posted its quarterly earnings results on Monday, February 14th.
+The real estate investment trust reported $0.41 EPS for the quarter, beating the Zacks’ consensus estimate of $0.37 by $0.04.
 Ares Commercial Real Estate had a return on equity of 9.83% and a net margin of 59.23%.
-During the same quarter in the prior year, the business posted $0.40 earnings per share.
-Analysts forecast that Ares Commercial Real Estate Co. will post 1.42 EPS for the current year.
+During the same period in the prior year, the firm earned $0.40 earnings per share.
+On average, equities analysts expect that Ares Commercial Real Estate Co. will post 1.42 EPS for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, April 14th.
-Shareholders of record on Thursday, March 31st will be paid a dividend of $0.33 per share.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, April 14th.
+Stockholders of record on Thursday, March 31st will be given a $0.33 dividend.
+This represents a $1.32 annualized dividend and a dividend yield of 9.23%.
 The ex-dividend date is Wednesday, March 30th.
-This represents a $1.32 dividend on an annualized basis and a yield of 9.23%.
-Ares Commercial Real Estate’s payout ratio is 91.03%.
+Ares Commercial Real Estate’s payout ratio is presently 91.03%.

 About Ares Commercial Real Estate (Get Rating)